MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/quickstarts/try-v3-form-recognizer-studio.md

 1. From the labeling view, define the labels and their types that you are interested in extracting.

-1. Select the text in the docyment and click the label from the drop-down list or the labels pane.
+1. Select the text in the document and click the label from the drop-down list or the labels pane.

 1. Label four more documents to get at least five documents labeled.